4d/docs/docs/FormObjects/checkbox_overview.md

 ### OS X Gradient

-The OS X Gradient check box style is nearly identical to the [Bevel](#bevel) style except, depending on the OS, it may have a two-toned appearance.
-As with the Bevel style, the OS X Gradient style combines the appearance of the [Regular](#regular) style with the [Toolbar](#toolbar) style's behavior.
+The OS X Gradient check box button style is nearly identical to the [Bevel](#bevel) button style.
+As with the Bevel button style, the OS X Gradient button style combines the appearance of the [Regular](#regular) button style with the [Toolbar Button](#toolbar-button) button style's behavior.

-The OS X Gradient style has a light gray background with a title and is displayed as a two-tone system button on macOS.
+The OS X Gradient button style has a light gray background with a title and may be displayed as a two-tone system button on macOS.
 It is usually associated with a [4-state picture](properties_TextAndPicture.md#number-of-states).

   ![](assets/en/FormObjects/checkbox_osxgradient_mac.png)

-> On Windows, this style is identical to the [Bevel](#bevel) style.
+> On Windows, this check box button style is identical to the [Bevel](#bevel) button style.

 #### JSON Example: